Solasonine

 Solasonine was one component of the unsuccessful experimental cancer drug candidate Coramsine.

+Anticancer Potential

+Solasonine is one of the main components in the plant Solanum nigrum Linn..
+The plant has been used in traditional Chinese medicine due to its anti-inflammatory and anti-viral properties.
+Recent studies highlight the effects of solasonine and its anticancer potential by the suppression of tumor growth, inducing apoptosis, and activating ferroptosis.

+Solasonine enhances anticancer potential by inducing apoptosis, or programmed cell death, through the regulation of key pathways, such as the mitochondrial membrane permeability.
+Ferroptosis, a process that promotes cancer cell death, can be activated with solasonine by increasing and catalyzing reactive oxygen species (ROS) production.

 Side Effects

 Although, solasonine has anti-infection properties it has many adverse side effects as a steroidal glycoalkaloid.
 These side effects include low blood pressure, a decrease in respiratory activity, rapid heart beat etc. These side effects are the direct result of the cytotoxic properties of solasonine (at high levels) that lead to disrupted cell membranes.
+Not only do high doses of solasonine disrupt cellular DNA synthesis, but they also suggest the presence of genotoxic and mutagenic effects.
+Toxic symptoms such as headache, gastrointestinal irritation, vomiting, diarrhea, etc. can be the result of an overdose on Solanum nigrum Linn..